-Members of the Spokane Police Department shall treat as confidential all matters relating to investigations, internal affairs, and personnel.
+Members of the Spokane Police Department investigations, internal affairs, and personnel. shall treat as confidentia l all matters relating g to

 MISSION/VISION STATEMENT

 MISSION Statement

 The Spokane Police Department is committed to providing excellence in policing, enhancing the safety and security of individuals, and building partnerships to better the lives of our community members as a whole.